 All of the included studies reported measures of discrimination (i.e., AUC, c-statistic) by adding ABI to traditional cardiovascular risk assessment (Table 15).
-Only one study evaluated the addition of ABI to the PCE and this study did not show improved discrimination;96 however, this cohort excluded people already taking statins, and over 80 percent of the population had 10-year hard CVD risk of 7.5 percent or less.
+Only one study evaluated the addition of ABI to the PCE and this study did not show improved discrimination;90 however, this cohort excluded people already taking statins, and over 80 percent of the population had 10-year hard CVD risk of 7.5 percent or less.
+Additionally, this analysis recalibrated the PCE to the

+MESA population which would render a conservative estimate of change in discrimination in the extended model.
 The IPD meta-analysis by the ABI Collaboration demonstrated that improvement in discrimination with the addition of ABI was higher for women than for men.
 This difference between men and women is likely due to the poorer performance of the FRS in women compared to men.
 Studies in cohorts not represented in the IPD meta-analyses mostly do not present sex-stratified analyses.
 In the one study not included in the ABI Collaboration that reported sex-stratified analyses, the Nijmegen Biomedical cohort, findings of improvement in discrimination for women were not statistically significant, likely owing to lack of power.

 Published coefficient models.
-The ABI Collaboration, which used published coefficients for the FRS, presented only sex-stratified analyses, and the base model discrimination was lower in women (0.578) than in men (0.672).76 This study demonstrated a large improvement in discrimination with the addition of ABI in women (but not men) to predict hard CHD outcomes (0.112); although statistical significance is not reported, the 95% CI of the base model does not include the point estimate of the extended model (however, 95% CI of base and extended models do overlap).
-MESA, REGICOR, and Heinz Nixdorf Recall did not report discrimination separately for men and women; the overall change in discrimination in these three studies was very small (-0.006 to 0.01), with borderline or no statistical significance.^{96, 97, 120} One study, conducted in the MESA cohort, reported a base model discrimination of 0.74 for both the PCE and FRS.
+The ABI Collaboration, which used published coefficients for the FRS, presented only sex-stratified analyses, and the base model discrimination was lower in women (0.578) than in men (0.672).66 This study demonstrated a large improvement in discrimination with the addition of ABI in women (but not men) to predict hard CHD outcomes (0.112); although statistical significance is not reported, the 95% CI of the base model does not include the point estimate of the extended model (however, 95% CI of base and extended models do overlap).
+MESA, REGICOR, and Heinz Nixdorf Recall did not report discrimination separately for men and women; the overall change in discrimination in these three studies was very small (-0.006 to 0.01), with borderline or no statistical significance.^{90, 91, 114} One study, conducted in the MESA cohort, reported a base model discrimination of 0.74 for both the PCE and FRS.
 This study demonstrated a very small improvement in discrimination with the addition of ABI to the FRS to predict hard CHD outcomes (0.010, p=0.042); in contrast, results were not statistically significant with the addition of ABI to the PCE to predict hard CVD outcomes (0.010, p=0.55).
 In one study, REGICOR, the base model discrimination for the FRS was good (0.787 for soft CVD, 0.795 for soft CHD), such that there was only very small improvement in discrimination with the addition of ABI to predict soft CVD (0.008, p=0.049) but not soft CHD outcomes.